gilnam74/vex-sneppet/Python-for-artists.md

 hou.ui.displayMessage('Hello, World')
 ```

-## Create custom Python tool with UI
+## Creating a first custom tool
-Here we will create from scratch custom tool for Houdini with UI.
-One of the possible workflows for building tools with UI in Houdini is creating interfaces in QT Designer (shipped with Python27) and importing *.ui files into your Python code where you will develop the tool functionality.

-### Intro
-This tool will create an empty geometry node with a certain name in the root of the current scene.
-Not an outstanding functionality but quite nice to get started to build your own custom tools.
+Here we will create from scratch a custom tool (lets name it GeoCreator) for Houdini with a User Interface.
+GeoCreator will generate an empty geometry node with a certain name in the root of the current scene.
+Not an outstanding functionality but it's just a basic example which will help us to start solving tasks in Houdini with Python.
 Besides a huge amount of video tutorials starts from creating a geometry node, diving inside, deleting File node and creating a grid, while you can do the same by CTR + click on Grid shelf tool.
 So might be useful in some cases.

-We will run the code from Python Source Editor while developing necessary functionality.
-After tool would be ready we will set up launching it as a Shelf Tool.
+We will start with building a functional part of the code in the Python Source Editor, then we will add and setup UI and finally we will save the code as a Python file and make it launch from the Shelve.

 ### Develop functionality
 First, let's develop a functional part of the code.
 Run Python Source Editor.
 To create any node in Houdini with Python you need to define a parent for this node.
 In our case, parent object would be a root of the object context: `hou.node('/obj/')`.
 Then you can create a geometry node setting this object as a parent.